oznogon/gattaibushido-public/rules/03_basic_play.md

 ## Play

 Should the Pilot accept the challenge, Coach then plays a card face-down to the table.
-This card can be from his own Cache, or can instead be played blind from the top of the Deck.
+This card can be from his own Hand, or can instead be played blind from the top of the Deck.
 The value of this **Threshold Card** will set the Threshold for the Gambit, but the Pilot does not know what it is before she plays.

-The Pilot must then either play-up a card of her choice from her own Cache (or a visible Faction), or instead flip one from the top of the Deck (if she's feeling lucky or doesn't want to waste her cards).
+The Pilot must then either play-up a card of her choice from her own Hand (or a visible Faction), or instead flip one from the top of the Deck (if she's feeling lucky or doesn't want to waste her cards).
 Her goal is to equal or exceed the still-unknown Threshold that Coach's card created.

 ## Outcome